renatogoedert/PostdocAI/ProgrammingforAI/CA/README.md

   </tr>
 </table>

-The Bar chart, anasing the engagment grouping by course completation doesnt show any notable diference between completed and not completed, aslo reinforcing the find on the chatter plot.
-This charts show that there is not a diference between who completed the course and who did not, but mostly of the students are on the upper half, mosntly on the medium values.
+From the grouping operation in the previous step, the bar chart displays the average engagement for the two groups (completed and not completed).
+This doesn't show any notable difference between the two groups, further reinforcing the finding on the chatter plot that, whether they have completed the benign course or not, there isn't any correlation with any performance/engagement.

 ![Bar plot](./bar_chart_avg_engagement.png)